IamTajju/Sazim_FS_Node_GQL_Assignment/PART_4_documentation.md

 `NOTE:` Repeat these steps <b>separately</b> for <b>server</b> and <b>client</b> folders, PLEASE set up appropriate env variable before starting the app.

 ### 1. Environment Variables:
-* Use .env.example to identify required environment variables.
+Use .env.example to identify required environment variables.
 Create a .env file with necessary configurations.
+For `client` *AND* `server` separately.

 ### 2. Dependencies:
 Initialize package.json for client and server directories separately.